Mānia Industrial Lots, Hornby

 Located on 320 Shands Road, Mānia is located in south west Hornby, Christchurch, and has a total development area of 41 hectares.

 The development is located close to a number of transit links, including the state highway network for heavy goods vehicles to the south, north and west and to Port Lyttleton, the Southern Motorway link between Christchurch and Rolleston, Christchurch Airport (12 minutes) and the KiwiRail network.

 Zoned Heavy Industrial under the City Plan, Shands Road is located adjacent to existing industrial, logistics, manufacturing and transport developments.
-The current masterplan* provides for up to 40 development lots.
-The first lots within Stage 1 of the Industrial Park would come to the market in May 2021.

 |Address||320 Shands Road, Hornby, Christchurch|

 |Transport links||Easy access to main routes of South Island|

 The development will be delivered in stages to meet market demand.

 Stage one titles available April 2022.
 Stage 2 titles scheduled for October 2022.

 021 226 7729